slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Death leaves a heartache no one can heal; love leaves a memory no one can steal.' -- Irish saying*

+> *'This moment will just be another story someday.' -- Stephen Chbosky*

 > *'Keep in mind that people change, but the past doesn’t.' -- Becca Fitzpatrick*

+> *'I can't go back to yesterday because I was a different person then.' -- Lewis Carroll*

 > *'He'd wasted most of his life thinking he'd wasted most of his life'*